cyrilchukwuebuka/backend-role-quick-test/README.md

 # NovaCrust Core API Service

-Every API request should have an 'idempotency-key' attached to the Header The idempotency key helps prevent race conditions and maintain transaction integrity

 ## OVERVIEW

 The NovaCrust API allows users to manage funding and inter-transfer between different accounts.
 This API uses NestJS, TypeORM and Typescript.